-Land management agencies and industries can spend as much as 30% of their time consulting with the community and other stakeholders.
-So an advanced understanding of how people live with, use and feel about the ecosystems that surround them is increasingly important for all land management professionals.
+Land management agencies and private forestry companies spend as much as 30 per cent of their time consulting with the community and other stakeholders.
+An advanced understanding of how people live with, use and feel about their surrounding ecosystems is increasingly important for all professionals in this field.

 Created in consultation with industry

-The Master of Ecosystem Management and Conservation will address the industry’s continued need for strong leadership, problem-solving and cross-sector cooperation.
+The Master of Ecosystem Management and Conservation will address the ecosystem, forestry and land management industries' continued need for strong leadership, problem-solving and cross-sector cooperation.